simplefin/bank-access/README.md

 3. Submit a pull request.

-# Writing a Script #

 # Methods of Bridging #

-The method a script uses to bridge between a bank and SimpleFIN depends on what the bank makes available.
+The method used to bridge between a bank and SimpleFIN depends on what the bank makes available.
 In order of preference, try the following when writing a script for this repository:

 1. OFX Server

-   If the bank provides an OFX service, there (XXX will be) are utility scripts that will make connecting to that bank very easy.
+   Check www.ofxhome.com to see if your bank provides an OFX server.
+If so, writing a script may be pretty easy.

 2. OFX file download